lawrencekiba/Pytorch-Model-to-TensorRT/README.md

 ```

 Additional steps are needed to set up the Tensor RT 4, given the reduced support & focus on the newer Tensor RT 5 by NVIDIA.
 Will list here some of the steps I encountered myself while stumbling to get it working these past few weeks.

+Please refer to useful links.txt for resources to help out.